ab1567/AlynCoin/README.md

 Use `--dbpath <dir>` to specify a custom data directory or `--connect <ip>` to connect to an existing peer.

+The node stores its blockchain data and blacklist under `~/.alyncoin` by default.
+If you encounter permission errors when the node tries to create these directories (for example:
+`filesystem error: cannot create directories: Permission denied`), set a custom location using the `--dbpath` flag or define environment variables such as `ALYNCOIN_BLOCKCHAIN_DB` and `ALYNCOIN_BLACKLIST_DB` before starting the node.

 `alyncoin-cli` can be used for command line transactions without running the interactive node.